laurence-myers/tcat/README.md

 You can compile the generated files, using your own tsconfig, to detect type errors such as references to properties that are missing from your page controllers.

+It's intended for integrating into existing projects that are using AngularJS (1.x) and TypeScript.

 ## Usage

 ### Preparation